phamvanquoc1990/event-table-edit/README.md

 - Selection of multiple appointments added.
 Users have to click a button after selecting dates/times.
 - Time limit option (cells are marked as "blocked") added
 - "Add weekdays to header" -option added
-- Input form in backend for admin email message added
-- Variable "comment" in backend added
 - Layout improvements in frontend and backend

 ##Features: